klavins/yase/tutorials/intro.md

 A Sawtooth Wave
 ===

-In this tutorial, we will synthesize a patch to illustrate several basic features of yase including oscillators, filters, envelopes, and ani-aliasing.
+In this tutorial, we will synthesize a patch to illustrate several basic features of yase including oscillators, filters, envelopes, and anti-aliasing.
 We will build up complexity incrementally starting from a sawtooth wave.
 Our starting point is to include the Yase library, open the *yase* namespace (so we do not have to prepend Yase class names with yase::), and write a *main* function that does nothing for now.

 ```cpp
 #include "yase.hh"